 MassNotify has the potential to help stop the spread of COVID-19 and its use is highly encouraged, but the use of MassNotify technology and the decision to share codes with other users is completely voluntary.

 Users may turn the system on or off at any time.
-The system does not collect, track or store users’ location, GPS information, or personal information (other than the secure third-party verification server which receives cellphone numbers of COVID-19 individuals from DPH or the MassNotify team, and the MassNotify Team’s customer relationship system which receives and stores authenticating information in a small number of cases, as described above).
+The system does not collect, track or store users’ location, GPS information, or personal information (other than the secure third-party verification server which receives cellphone numbers of COVID-19 individuals from DPH or through self-requests, as described above).

 In order to support Massachusetts’ launch of Exposure Notifications on Android phones, the functionality that underlies MassNotify may be distributed by the Google Play Store to allow users to turn on and use Exposure Notifications directly from the settings on their Android phone.
 This functionality is distributed by Google in this manner so that MassNotify is able to work as soon as a user decides to turn it on.
 It is important to note that distributing the functionality in this manner does not automatically activate Exposure Notifications on users’ devices, and users’ device settings are not changed.
 Android users still need to turn on Exposure Notifications through their settings in order for MassNotify to become active.
 For more information on how Exposure Notifications work through your Android phone settings, please see Google’s Play Store article here.

 To use Exposure Notifications, users must go through the MassNotify onboarding process.
 Users decide whether to enable Exposure Notifications and whether to share information through the system to help warn others of possible exposure.

 Users may disable MassNotify at any time by, turning off the feature in their smartphone settings, turning off the mobile device, or turning off the Bluetooth function.
 If the user deactivates MassNotify, all codes currently stored on the device will be immediately deleted.